Is Paying for Google Ads A Solid Marketing Strategy?

 Did most of them flop?
 Yup.

-For my game rental business called Jack of all Spades, Google Adwords has been king.
+For my game rental business called Jack of all Spades, Google Ads has been king.
 This has brought in so much sales for me over the years, and my advertising dollars spent with them is worth every penny.

 I do not have a lot of competition with keywords, and my ad spend in only about $200 each month.
 It is worth every dime.
 That $200 a month might turn into $2000 in sales.
 So yes – great option!